ibireme/yyjson/doc/API.md

 yyjson_val *yyjson_obj_getn(yyjson_val *obj, const char *key, size_t key_len);
 ```

-If the order of object's key is known at compile time, you can use this method to avoid searching the entire object:
+If the order of object's key is known at compile-time, you can use this method to avoid searching the entire object:
 ```c
 // { "x":1, "y":2, "z":3 }
 yyjson_val *obj = ...;